 Thresh out your story, beginning, middle, and end, and then act it out in yoga moves and activities.

 And that's the mini yogis minute tip of the week.
 Check back every week to learn something new!

+Don't forget to CLICK HERE to sign up for your free mini yogis minute tip of the week!
 Have a question for the mini yogis minute?
 Click here to email us and we will answer you right away.